 The Audit Committee consists of Messrs.
 Cash, Swedish and Trunfio, each of whom joined the Audit Committee upon their appointment to the Board in October 2001.
 Mr. Cash is the Chairman of the Audit Committee.
+It is anticipated that the Board will appoint Mr. Cole to replace Mr. Swedish on the Audit Committee following the Annual Meeting of Stockholders.
 Messrs.
-Cash, Swedish and Trunfio are independent directors under Marketplace Rule 4200(a) (15) of the NASD.
-The Audit Committee has adopted a written charter, which is available on our website at www.crosscountry.com and was annexed as Appendix A to our Proxy Statement for the 2002 Annual Meeting of Stockholders.
-The Audit Committee is the principal agent of the Board of Directors in overseeing (i) the quality and integrity of the Company's financial statements, (ii) legal and regulatory compliance, (iii) the independence, qualifications, and performance of the Company's independent registered public accounting firm, (iv) the performance of the Company's inter nal auditors, and (v) the integrity of management and the quality and adequacy of disclosures to stockholders.
+Cash, Swedish, Trunfio and Cole are independent directors under Marketplace Rule 4200(a) (15) of the NASD.
+The Audit Committee has adopted a written charter, which is available on our website at www.crosscountry.com and is annexed as Appendix A to this Proxy Statement.
+The Audit Committee is the principal agent of the Board of Directors in overseeing (i) the quality and integrity of the Company's financial statements, (ii) legal and regulatory compliance, (iii) the independence, qualifications, and performance of the Company's independent registered public accounting firm, (iv) the performance of the Company's internal auditors, and (v) the integrity of management and the quality and adequacy of disclosures to stockholders.
 The Committee also: